CrowdStrike/gofalcon/examples/falcon_spotlight_vulnerabilities/README.md

 [Falcon Spotlight](https://www.crowdstrike.com/endpoint-security-products/falcon-spotlight-vulnerability-management/) is CrowdStrike service that provides real-time visibility across your enterprise — giving you relevant and timely information you need to reduce your exposure to attacks with zero impact on your endpoints.

-This page re-resents stand-alone tool that uses Falcon Spotlight API to query the vulnerabilities affecting your environment and outputs those vulnerabilities in JSON format to the stdout.
+This page represents a stand-alone tool that uses Falcon Spotlight API to query the vulnerabilities affecting your environment and outputs those vulnerabilities in JSON format to the stdout.
 This tool can be used together with JSON parsing tools like `jq` in order to build reports of your liking.

 ## Installation